chiponchez/web./README.md

 This is my first project ever.
 Rn i'm on my way to become great web developer and here (on my GH) you'll see my path.

 I'd like to end my words about this by using fav quote: "Your life is yours to live.
-You shouldn't have to justify it to anyone else"
+You shouldn't have to justify it to anyone else".